khaledalowd/CE_students_example/README.md

 ![screenshot](./assets/screenshot.png)

+## Objectives

+The objectives of this exercise is for you to learn:

+- the difference between forking and cloning a repository,
+- stage, commit, and push your changes,
+- create a pull request to merge your changes to the upstream repository.

 ## Fork and clone the repository

 Fork this repository on GitHub.
 This will create a copy on your GitHub account that you can edit.